Ecosystems

 The fauna of the Andean Mountain range is varied thanks to the ecological variability that exists in the region.
 Some of the most characteristic animals of the Andes will be classified depending on the area in which they are found:

-• Magdalena river valley: in this area the animals of the Andean region that we can find are eagles , owls and storks.
+• Magdalena river valley: in this area, the animals of the Andean region that we can find are eagles, owls, and storks.
+These birds are integral to the ecosystem, serving roles in controlling populations and spreading seeds.

-• Lowlands of the Andean region: we can find macaws, turkeys, partridges, herons, parrots, ducks, roosters, cows, bulls, mares, horses, rabbits and various songbirds with colorful plumage.
+• Lowlands of the Andean region: we can find macaws, turkeys, partridges, herons, parrots, ducks, roosters, cows, bulls, mares, horses, rabbits, and various songbirds with colorful plumage.
+These species contribute to the rich biodiversity and cultural heritage of the area.

-• At the edge of rivers: this is where riparian vegetation is found and it is common to see squirrels, moles, monkeys, snakes, bears, weasels and deer.
+• At the edge of rivers: this is where riparian vegetation is found, and it is common to see squirrels, moles, monkeys, snakes, bears, weasels, and deer.
+These animals play crucial roles in maintaining ecological balance by participating in food webs and nutrient cycles.

-• Mountain peaks: fauna is relatively very scarce in the highest regions of the Andes, although you can see a certain birds that are able to resist low temperatures, this is the Andean condor (Vultur gryphus).
+• Mountain peaks: fauna is relatively scarce in the highest regions of the Andes, although you can see certain birds that are able to resist low temperatures, such as the Andean condor (Vultur gryphus).
+These hardy species are essential for studying adaptations to extreme environments.

 In addition, those animals of the Andean region that most represent it are:

 • American condor (Vultur gryphus): a bird with the largest wingspan in the world.
 It has black plumage over its body except for the neck, which is white.
-The head of this animal doesn't have feathers, but has loose reddish skin.
+The head of this animal doesn't have feathers but has loose reddish skin.
 It is somewhat representative as a symbol of the region.
 Its nests are made between 1,000 and 5,000 meters of altitude.
+Their presence is crucial for the cultural identity and ecological health of the Andes.

 • Hummingbird (Trochilidae): there are various species of hummingbird in the Andean region.
-They are small birds which are known for their beauty, the speed with which they flap their wings and their ability to suck nectar from a long beak.
+They are small birds which are known for their beauty, the speed with which they flap their wings, and their ability to suck nectar from a long beak.
+These birds are key pollinators in their habitats.

 Andean Plants and Animals - Flora and Fauna - Fauna of the Andean region